-As required by the CCR Rule, 40 CFR 257.80(a) and (b), "CCR Fugitive Dust Control Plan" was written by Burns & McDonnell, dated September 25, 2015, and is available on the MEC public CCR website.
-The 2015 plan outlined fugitive dust sources and MEC's operational activities, which will be summarized in this section.
+As required by the CCR Rule, 40 CFR 257.80(a) and (b), a CCR Fugitive Dust Control Plan was initially written by Burns & McDonnell in September 2015, was updated by Foth in March 2020, and is available on the MEC public CCR website.

+The plan outlines fugitive dust sources and MEC's operational activities, which will be summarized in this section.

-The CCR Rule, 40 CFR 257.80(c) requires an annual CCR fugitive dust control report to be compiled as a supplement to the original, 2015 plan.
+The CCR Rule, 40 CFR 257.80(c) requires an annual CCR fugitive dust control report to be compiled as a supplement to the plan.
 To meet the CCR Rule objectives, the annual fugitive dust control report must contain the following: